stpnwf/ZestyTheme/README.md

 ### Notes:

- ¹ You must enable Backdrops on *every* device you plan to use this on, otherwise theme **WILL** look broken.
+ ¹ You *must* enable Backdrops on *every* device you plan to use this on, otherwise theme **WILL** look broken.

+ ² On Jellyfin versions below v10.11 the custom CSS is located at Dashboard > General > Custom CSS.

- This theme looks best with background images whose content is skewed the right.
+ This theme looks best with background images whose content is skewed right.
 [As demonstrated here](./images/extras/bg-guide.jpg).

  I don't use the Live TV feature and neither Music Videos, so theme may look broken there.
 Not opposed to theming it, but hard to since I don't use it...